-In an attempt to simplify the rules and regulations pertaining to the FDI policy, the Department of Industrial Policy and Promotion ("DIPP"), Ministry of Commerce and Industry, Government of India, issued a consolidated FDI policy (the "Consolidated FDI Policy") on April 10, 2012.
-The Circular which became effective from April 10, 2012 consolidates and more importantly, subsumes, all prior press notes/press releases/clarifications issued by the DIPP as on April 10, 2012 and reflects the current policy framework on FDI.
+In an attempt to simplify the rules and regulations pertaining to the FDI policy, the Department of Industrial Policy and Promotion ("DIPP"), Ministry of Commerce and Industry, Government of India, issued a consolidated FDI policy (the "Consolidated FDI Policy") effective April 17, 2014, which consolidates and more importantly, subsumes, all prior press notes / press releases / clarifications issued by the DIPP as on such date and reflects the current policy framework on FDI.
 The Consolidated FDI Policy clarifies various aspects of the FDI regime, including providing a consolidated chapter on definitions relating to FDI.
-Certain clarifications on policy include the specific prohibition on the issue of share warrants or partly paid-up shares to foreign investors.
-Along with the FDI Policy of 2012, the DIPP has also issued a press release ("Press Release") whereby DIPP has left a remark that "it is felt that the need of frequent amendments to the Circular does not exist any longer".
-As a result, earlier the consolidated FDI policy which was a part of review process that was undertaken two times annually; now onwards would be revised only annually.
-However, in the intervening period, DIPP may make changes to the Consolidated FDI Policy by way of press notes.
+Recently, RBI amended the TISPRO Regulation wherein it allowed the issuance of partly paid up shares and warrants to the non-residents subject to certain conditions.